hyperjeff/shuffle/README.md

      tab  | show current music queue shift-tab | show current album queue (when available) ctl-r | reveal current tune in enclosing folder

+Albums and genre only available on Spotlight-indexed volumes.
+To index your music so genres work: mdimport [directory] shuffle can't currently read year info from FLAC files.

+Several genres can be specified if in quotes and comma-separated.

+Playlists can be created by making a folder full of Finder aliases or unix symlinks, or by defining and saving Finder Smart Folders.
+Speed tip: don't keep playlists within main music library folder.

+Handy mdfind aliases: Year, Genre, Track, Rate, Length.
 ```

 ## Examples